zodb/relstorage/README.txt

      </relstorage>
     </zodb_db>

-To add ZODB blob support, provide a blob-dir parameter that specifies where to store the blobs.
+To add ZODB blob support, provide a blob-dir option that specifies where to store the blobs.
 For example::

     %import relstorage